 Dermabrasion

 Dermabrasion is a skin-resurfacing procedure that removes the top layers of skin using a specialized instrument.
-By exfoliating the skin, dermabrasion can smooth out the raised areas of a keloid, blending it more seamlessly with surrounding skin.
+By exfoliating the skin, dermabrasion can smooth out the raised areas of a keloid, blending it more seamlessly with the surrounding skin.
 The procedure is usually performed under local anesthesia and may require a recovery period during which the skin heals and regenerates.

 Laser treatments